 Bursae are small, fluid-filled sacs that serve as cushions between bones and soft tissues.
-Certain vaccines may lead to inflammation of bursae causing bursitis in the shoulder.
+Certain vaccines may lead to inflammation of the bursae, causing bursitis in the shoulder.

 Rotator cuff injuries

-Rotator cuff is a group of tendons that holds your arm in the shoulder socket.
+A rotator cuff is a group of tendons that holds your arm in the shoulder socket.
 Vaccines may cause these tendons to tear, thereby causing pain and weakness in the shoulder.
-Tendons that form the rotator cuff may also get damaged causing tendonitis.
+Tendons that form the rotator cuff may also get damaged, causing tendonitis.